mk7exe/vasp_gpu_build/README.md

 make gpu
 ```

 But it didn't work.
 This was the first error I faced in building and working with the GPU version of VASP.
-From now on, I will mention issues in the order that I faced them duing building VASP.
+From now on, I will mention issues in the order that I faced them duing building VASP GPU port.

+## VASP GPU port build errors

-## Issue 1: Intel Compiler Version
+### Issue 1: Intel Compiler Version